railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 .. figure::  images/account_followup_wizard.png
    :align: center

-   *Form for preparing follow-up letters.*
+   *Form for preparing follow-up letters*

 Open ERP presents you with a list of partners who are due reminders, which you can modify before starting the procedure.
 On the second tab of the form you can supply the information you'll send in